-- Semester Internship: A semester internship which goes hand in hand with the semester program of the college.
+- Semester Internship: A semester internship that goes hand in hand with the semester program of the college.

 - Startup Internship: A startup internship is an intern program in a startup environment, in this interns are hired more directly at startups, filling the current gaps in the workplace and with specific projects and tasks to get involved in from day one.

-- Stipend Internship: Internship, where the person is paid for the resources of the research program he is doing as a part of the internship and also for his food and transport, is taken care as well, he is not actually paid on regular bases.
+- Stipend Internship: An internship, where the person is paid for the resources of the research program he is doing as a part of the internship and also for his food and transport, is taken care of as well, he is not actually paid on regular bases.

 15 Best Internship Fields to Consider

 Now that you have an understanding of the various types of internships out there, here are a few of the most popular internship fields or industries to choose from:

 - Arts Internships– Internships related mostly to the people doing their courses in Bachelor of Arts, performing arts, internships at museums, etc.